 On November 4th, 2001, Cayo Largo was hit hard by Hurricane Michelle (force 4).
 The hotel Villa Capricho was totally destroyed, and the other hotels suffered several damages.
 The destination was inaccessible for many weeks, so several naturists who were regular Cayo Largo visitors like us decided to try a new tourist pole of Cuba, Cayo Santa Maria.

 It was another deserted island with only one hotel, the Sol Cayo Santa Maria which had just opened.
 This forced migration was ultimately very beneficial and after discussion with the hotel management, a nudist area was designated at the western end of the hotel (to the left when facing sea), starting from the last footbridge.
 Up to now, the west side of the Sol Cayo Santa Maria beach always remained a clothing optional area.

-There are no nudist hotels in Cayo Santa Maria.
-Nudism is limited to the beach!
+Please note that there are no nudist hotels in Cayo Santa Maria (at least for now).
+Nudism is limited to the beach only!

 Sol Cayo Santa Maria

 This is the first hotel of the destination, it opened its doors in late-December 2001.
 This is a 4-star hotel managed by the hotel chain Melia Hotels International.
 There are several palapas, shelters and chairs in the clothing optional area of the beach.
 Since 2014, there are two sign to indicate more clearly the limits of the naturist area; one at the entrance of the footbridge (near the shower) leading to the naturist section of beach, and the other one on the first palapa where the naturist zone begins (western part of the beach).